 KV17, Royal tomb in Valley of the Kings, Egypt

-The original alabaster sarcophagus from this tomb now resides at Sir John Soane's Museum in London, measuring nearly 3 meters in length.
+The original alabaster sarcophagus now sits at Sir John Soane's Museum in London, measuring nearly three meters (10 feet) long.
+Transporting it in the early 19th century required months of preparation and special ship modifications.

 Location: Luxor